-Career fields are open to many; businesses are often seeking support and consultants, building personal wealth through entrepreneurship is more mainstream than ever before, networking and associating with special interest groups can be beneficial and, most people would like to have a significant other.
+Thinking of yourself as a personal brand can help expand your career choices.
+Businesses are often seeking support and consultants.
+Building personal wealth through entrepreneurship is more mainstream than ever before, networking and associating with special interest groups can be beneficial.
+You could even help people find a significant other.

 Seeing yourself as a personal brand is critical to reaching your goals.
-If you see yourself as a personal brand, you position yourself to succeed and here are just a few ways you can bolster your opportunity to advance:
+If you see yourself as a personal brand, you position yourself to succeed.
+Here are just a few ways you can bolster your opportunity to advance.

 Confidence and Assertiveness

-A huge part of being prepared is self-assuredness so that you take action, approach contacts, market yourself and your skills, and remain persistent even in the face of adversity.
+A huge part of being prepared is self-assuredness.
+This helps you take action, approach contacts, market yourself and your skills and remain persistent even in the face of adversity.

 If you have clearly defined and embraced your brand and, if you believe in the value of what you offer to a role, company, group, or person, you will proceed boldly.
 Your brand will add to your confidence and tenacity, helping you to pursue and accomplish your goals.

-If your personal brand is not unusual or noteworthy, you will blend in with the masses and find it difficult to gain the attention you seek.
-Many people have achieved titles and earned rewards that they use in their brand, so you have to find some particular thing to emphasize.
+If your personal brand is not noteworthy, you will blend in with the masses.
+This makes it difficult to gain the attention you seek.
+Many people have achieved titles and earned rewards that they use in their brand.
+So, you have to find some particular thing to emphasize.

-If you are a Technical Writer by day and children’s book author by night, you are demonstrating flexibility and varying interests that distinguish you from most Technical Writers and will likely widen the circle interested in having you in their network and the more people you connect with, the more avenues you will have to pursue your endeavors.
+If you are a Technical Writer by day and a children’s book author by night, you are demonstrating flexibility.
+These varying interests distinguish you from most Technical Writers.
+This will likely widen the circle interested in having you in their network.
+The more people you connect with, the more avenues you will have to pursue your endeavors.

 If you don’t get noticed, it’s hard to gain personal or business success.
-You can have skills, abilities, and ideas that surpass your peers, yet never achieve what they do.
+You can have skills, abilities, and ideas that surpass your peers.
+However, you might never achieve what they do.

-It is your personal brand – your particular way of thinking, dressing, presenting, or doing what you do that will allow you to stand out from the crowd; and be selected as an outlier that will set the trends and standards for the future.
+It is your personal brand – your particular way of thinking, dressing, presenting, or doing what you do that will allow you to stand out from the crowd!
+This will help you be selected as an outlier that will set the trends and standards for the future.

-So, don’t be afraid to display your style, tastefully, or deliver presentations creatively by taking advantage of technology.
+So, don’t be afraid to tastefully display your style!
+Dare to creatively deliver presentations, by taking advantage of technology.
 Don’t feel forced to stick to the typical methods if you can add more and still retain professionalism.

 Finding a job is work.
 But, it is work that goes beyond sending out resumes, building online profiles, or beefing up your network.
 You can have all the qualifications, get referred by one of your contacts, and go into the interview with all the confidence in the world.

-You still have to get hired – you have to convince that particular employer to select you above all the other candidates, some of which like you have excellent skills and abilities, like you received an introduction from a connection, and believe in they are best suited for the opportunity.
+You still have to get hired!
+It is your job to convince that particular employer to select you above all the other candidates.
+Many of which have excellent skills and abilities, or like you received an introduction from a connection.
+They also believe they are best suited for the opportunity.

 Friendships and Relationships

-In most cases, you form bonds with those who you share like interests, or if their interests are different, those differences are intriguing.
+In most cases, you form bonds with those with whom you share like interests.
+Or, if their interests are different, those differences are intriguing.
 It is the unique charm of a person that will captivate you and draw your desire to be in their inner circle or share a close personal relationship.

-So, it is your enticing idiosyncrasies which encompass your personal brand that grabs others’ attention and lead them to align with you.
-It may be a distinctive trait, eccentric behavior, singular thought, eclectic style, authoritative approach, eloquent, and persuasive response that catches your attention.
+So, understand that it is your enticing idiosyncrasies that encompass your personal brand that grabs others’ attention and leads them to align with you.
+It may be a distinctive trait, eccentric behavior, singular thought, eclectic style, authoritative approach, eloquent, and persuasive response that gets attention.